will7200/Yugioh-bot/README.md

 ## Security

-If you discover any security related issues, please open a issue with "Security -" as the prefix.
+If you discover any security related issues, please open a issue with "[Security]" as the prefix.

 ## Credits